BAE Systems' U.S. unit focused on organic growth over M&A

 DeMuro said BAE was also focused on ship repair and enhancement services for aging fleets since equipment is being used longer, rather than being replaced.
 The company is already the largest provider of maintenance and repairs for the U.S. Navy's non-nuclear surface fleet, he said.

-BAE's focus on existing businesses comes nearly two years after French-German Airbus Group SA, then known as European Aeronautic Defense and Space Company, sought to merge with BAE Systems, adding commercial power to its defence business that only Boeing could have matched.
+BAE's focus on existing businesses comes nearly two years after French-German Airbus Group SA (AIR.PA), then known as European Aeronautic Defense and Space Company, sought to merge with BAE Systems, adding commercial power to its defense business that only Boeing could have matched.

 "EADS was an opportunity that presented itself, and I think the corporation had a fiduciary responsibility to explore those options," DeMuro said.
 "For other political reasons mostly European in nature, it fell through."